gmss/wordpress-site/platform/wp-content/plugins/event-organiser/readme.txt

 6. View of a venue page on the front-end (in a theme based on WordPress TwentyEleven)

 == Changelog ==

+= 2.13.6 - 9th August 2015 =
+* Fixes incompatability with WordPress 4.3 on venue admin screen

+= 2.13.5 - 25th July 2015 =
+* Register database tables early
+* Fix bug where 'schedule_last' is used instead of 'until' in parsing iCal feed.

+= 2.13.4 - 13th June 2015 =
+* Correct escaped characters in time format not being displayed as literal text.
+Fixes [#273](https://github.com/stephenharris/Event-Organiser/issues/273).

+= 2.13.3 - 2nd June 2015 =
+* Fixed incomptability with WordPress 3.4. **Please note that from Event Organiser 3.0.0 onwards, the minimum requirement is being increased to WordPress 3.8**

+= 2.13.2 - 23rd May 2015 =
+* Fixed a bug with the drop-down venue/category filters on the events admin screen with WordPress 4.2.
+* Fixed issue with google map when selecting a venue on the event admin screen.
+Props to @r-a-y.
+* The times of newly created events are now rounded (forward) to the half hour.
+Props to @r-a-y.
+* Reoccurence label is changed from 'once' to 'none'.
+Props to @r-a-y.
+* Updated translations.

+= 2.13.1 - 7th May 2015 =
+* Fixes bug where use of `%event_duration%` tag modifies end date
+* Fixes bug where `schedule_last` is set to 'false'.
+(Fixes conflict with FES)

+= 2.13.0 - 1st May 2015 =
+* Added `eo_get_the_occurrence_id()` for use 'inside the Loop'
+* Added `eo_get_permalink()` for use by themes/extensions
+* Added filter event calendar query: `eventorganiser_fullcalendar_query`
+* Added `eventorganiser_additional_event_meta` action
+* Added	`eventorganiser_updated_event` hook
+* `schedule_last` argument for `eo_insert_event()` and `eo_update_event()` deprecated in favour of `until`. (`schedule_last` is still
+  supported)
+* Fixed bug where including/excluding dates may change 'until' recurrence date.
+* Fixed bug with importing included/excluded dates in 'foreign' timezone to site timezone
+* Bump fullCalendar CSS to 1.6.4 inline with fullcalendar.js.
+Fixes issue with event overlap in week view
+* Fix bug in iCal parsing with feeds containing weekly events without a byday component to the RRule

+= 2.12.5 - 21st April 2015 =
+* Fixes XSS vulnerability
+* Fixes a bug with editing an event date/time after including additional dates.
+* Fixes warnings produced by `eo_break_occurrence()`

+= 2.12.4 - 19th March 2015 =
+* Fixes bug with incorrect "Invalid datetime" errors when parsing iCal exdate or rdate dates
+* Decode HTML entities for X-ALT-DESC

 = 2.12.3 - 13th March 2015 =
 * Fixes bug with iCal parser not correctly handling excluded date-times (bug introduced 2.12.0)